opentelekomcloud-docs/distributed-cache-service/umn/source/getting_started/accessing_an_instance/accessing_a_dcs_redis_instance_through_redis-cli.rst

 **redis-cli.exe -h XXX -p 6379**

-**XXX** indicates the IP address of the DCS instance and **6379** is an example port number used for accessing the DCS instance.
-For details about how to obtain the IP address and port number, see :ref:`Viewing Details of a DCS Instance <dcs-ug-0312016>`.
-Change the IP address and port as required.
+**XXX** indicates the IP address/domain name of the DCS instance and **6379** is an example port number used for accessing the DCS instance.
+For details about how to obtain the IP address/domain name and port number, see :ref:`Viewing Details of a DCS Instance <dcs-ug-0312016>`.
+Change the address and port as required.

+.. |image1| image:: /_static/images/en-us_image_0000001538860065.png